iotaledger/susee-streams-poc/sensor/README.md

 REST call that caused the new *Sensor* database entry will have a `208 - ALREADY_REPORTED` http status.
 All *Sensor* applications recognise this http response status and will only use compressed messages further on.
-The Sensor applications store the state whether to use compressed messages or not in their local user-state serialization files.
+The Sensor applications store the state whether to use compressed messages or not in their local client-state serialization files.

-The process decribed above is called *Sensor to Bridge Pairing*.
+The process described above is called *Sensor to Bridge Pairing*.

 The following sequence diagram shows the *Sensor to Bridge Pairing* in more detail:
 <img src="Initial Sensor to IOTA-Bridge pairing.png" alt="Initial Sensor to IOTA-Bridge pairing" width="800"/>